How to Sing Harmony in 2021

 But you don’t HAVE to only use a 3rd, 5th or octave.
 Try out a 7th above/below the note.
 Try something else.
 If it sounds good, it sounds good.
 And that’s all that matters.

 Related Content: How to Sing Falsetto

+But for the sake of simplicity, let’s stick to thirds and fifths for now.
 Here’s how to find those intervals for various notes.